ForgeRock/forgeops/samples/config/prod/README.md

 - The subdirectories contain custom values for deployments of two sizes.
 The small `s-cluster` is recommended for upto 1M users whereas the medium `m-cluster` is recommended for upto 10M users.
 It is highly recommended to have 8 vCPU and 20GB RAM per node for the small cluster and 16vCPU and 40GB RAM per node for the medium cluster.
 Otherwise the deployment **could fail**.

-- The cluster should atleast have 2 nodes in the primary zone.
+- The cluster should at least have 2 nodes in the primary zone.
 If HA is desired then either add 2 more nodes to the primary zone or add addtional zone(s).
 See the HA section below for more details on multi-zone deployment.
 The `s-cluster` and `m-cluster` samples are already designed for 2 zone HA.

 - Note: You can also use the `forgeops/bin/<provider>-up.sh` script to create a new cluster.
 For example `gke-up.sh`